rnevin97/factory-machinery-tracker/README.md

 # Notes

-If running locally and experience login issues, try opening an new icognito window.
+If running locally and experiencing login issues, try opening an new icognito window.
 It's because Django uses cookies to store session information.
 If your login view and the admin are using the same session cookie, there could be some weird behavior.